Russian Blue Cat

 Here are a few things to consider in case you’re thinking about respecting a Russian Blue into your family:

-Word in the city is, the Russian Blue is better endured by the individuals who have hypersensitivities.
 Some portion of the rationale is that the feline’s thick coat traps allergens near the coat, while another plausibility is the way that the Russian blue delivers to a lesser degree a typical glycoprotein that causes feline hypersensitivities.

 Prepping is simple.
 The thick coat requires a brushing or brushing more than once per week, however the Russian blue sheds practically nothing.